 Skip to content

-OmnAPI emits webhooks for two layers of task lifecycle:
+OmnAPI emits webhooks for three layers of lifecycle:

-• Task-level: task.completed, task.failed, task.cancelled — fired exactly once per task at terminal state.
-Backwards-compatible with the v1 event set.
+• Task-level: task.completed, task.failed, task.cancelled — fired once per task at terminal state.

-• Stage-level: task.stage.started, task.stage.completed, task.stage.failed — fired for every named stage in long-running tasks (currently MV storyboard + finalize).
-Lets you build progress bars or observability dashboards without polling.
+• Stage-level: task.stage.started, task.stage.completed, task.stage.failed — emitted for named milestones in supported long-running tasks.
+Use these events for progress bars or operational dashboards without aggressive polling.

 Pass webhookUrl in the task creation request: